App Voting Registration

 - Can I use my votes in other programmes?

-No. Votes can only be used for the 2019 series of Dancing on Ice.
+No. Votes can only be used for the 2019 series of The Voice UK.

 - Can I ‘rollover’ votes during the series